 TAX PAYMENT FOR RENTING OUT YOUR SPANISH HOME

-The number of foreigners interested in buying a property in Spain as an investment or just to be able to enjoy their holiday periods is constantly increasing.
+Information on tax payment for renting out when you investi in a property in Spain: The number of foreigners interested in buying a property in Spain as an investment or just to be able to enjoy their holiday periods is constantly increasing.
 Over the last few years, the rental market, in particular tourist rentals, has grown enormously in Andalusia, especially cities on the Costa del Sol and the Costa Tropical, such as Málaga, Nerja, Almuñécar, Marbella, Benalmádena, etc.

 More than a few home buyers in Spain are attracted by investment prospects through the earnings obtained by renting out their property.
 As expected, earnings obtained from renting such properties -either through a permanent contract or through holiday rentals- must be declared in Spain by both fiscal residents (yearly IRPF tax) and non-fiscal residents (quarterly IRNR tax).

 What taxes are currently paid by non-Spanish residents?

 Since 2016 citizens resident in the European Union, Iceland or Norway have to pay 19% of the profit obtained from rentals.
 Non-EU citizens must pay 24% of the earnings obtained from renting out their properties.
 This difference in taxation has resulted in a complaint to the European Commission for discrimination of non-EU citizens, which is pending resolution on the date of publication of this article.
 This of course is an important matter for British home owners after the Brexit, because when Great Britain leaves the EU under the current ruling they would be considered Non-EU citizens and would therefor pay more taxes.